ispeters/async_scope/asyncscope.md

 ## R8

-- Replace `async_scope_association` with `async_scope_token.disassociate()` to address concerns raised during LEWG meeting in Wroclaw as captured in the polls below.
+- Replace `~async_scope_association()` with `async_scope_token.disassociate()` to address concerns raised during the LEWG meeting in Wrocław as captured in the polls below.
 The primary concern was the non-regularity of `async_scope_association`'s unusual copy constructor; requiring Standard Library implementers to remember to invoke `scopeToken.disassociate()` rather than relying on a non-regular RAII handle to do it automatically has more consensus.